Employees Are Using AI to Raise Workplace Complaints. Is Your Business Ready?

 As employees become better informed, employers should expect greater scrutiny of payroll practices, workplace decisions and employment documentation.

 Regulators, including the Fair Work Ombudsman (FWO), continue to focus on payroll compliance, accurate record-keeping and employer obligations under workplace laws.
-The Fair Work Ombudsman has significant compliance and enforcement powers, including issuing Compliance Notices, Infringement Notices and commencing court proceedings where serious or repeated breaches are identified.
+The FWO has significant compliance and enforcement powers, including issuing Compliance Notices, Infringement Notices and commencing court proceedings where serious or repeated breaches are identified.

 Four areas employers should review

-Rather than focusing on AI itself, employers should review the systems that underpin workplace compliance.
+Rather than focusing on AI itself, employers should review the systems and practices that underpin workplace compliance.

 Regular payroll audits help identify award interpretation issues, classification errors and underpayment risks before they become formal disputes.